 Does this justify the amount of suffering we experience?
 Is God’s reaction maliciously off the scale?
 These faults seem relatively minor, but there is something a lot more ugly and serious than we tend to realise about the choice we’ve made.

 It is essentially the choice to make ourselves the ultimate deciding factor in our lives, and this is the root cause of every kind of evil and hurt we see.
 Love admires the other person and puts them first.
 But self-centred thinking is what causes unequal distribution of wealth, abuse, war and all kinds of hurt.
-If we lived for something greater than ourselves, something truly good (as God is, if we ignore various misrepresentations of him), then we would have a reason to put others first, and the world’s problems would be solved.
+If we lived for something greater than ourselves, something truly good (as the God the Bible describes is), then we would have a reason to put others first, and the world’s problems would be solved.
 But without something greater than ourselves, life is survival of the fittest – there is no reason to live any other way.
 And this self-centred approach destroys us.
 It starts us down a path that has led to a horrific scale of human evil.

 The Bible puts it ‘Your wrongs have separated you from your God; your sins have hidden his face from you … So justice is far from us … We look for light, but all is darkness.’
 (Isaiah 59:2,9)